malekalaweni/InvestInAirbnbInSeattle/README.md

-# Invest In Airbnb In Seattle Area
+# Invest In Airbnb Property In Seattle Area.
 A code analyzes Airbnb data, surveyed in 2016, for Seattle about hosting business.

 # Table of Contents